-Question 1: Are they focused on the quality of my content?
+Question 1: Should the SEO consultant be focused on the quality of my content?

 If you want to get on Google’s good side, then it’s essential that the content on your website is of the highest quality.
 Why is this?
 Well, Google understands that users are on the hunt for the most valuable information.
 And the usually find this in content that is well-researched, well-written, and well-formatted.

-Question 2: Are they concerned with how mobile-friendly my website is?
+Question 2: Should the SEO consultant be concerned with how mobile-friendly my website is?

 When it comes to online mobile penetration, Singapore is at the top of the list.
 In fact, mobile usage has increased so much that Google is now mobile-first indexing.
 This means that rankings are determined primarily by the mobile version of your website.